Wikinaut/descreen/README.md

 ## Motivation

 Originally intended to clean up deconvolution [checkerboard artifacts](http://distill.pub/2016/deconv-checkerboard), found in style transferred images, I thought it may have its uses in other areas, like cleaning low-dpi scans and therefor would be better off as a separate script.
 I excluded the optional despeckle step, found in original plugin for being too destructive.
 Instead, I find [waifu2x](//github.com/nagadomi/waifu2x) to give a superior result in case of artistically styled images, thus tend to use it with maximum noise reduction as a second step.

+## Attribution

+The script was taken from / originally written by https://github.com/6o6o/fft-descreen .